Almost 90 hurt as ceiling collapses at London theatre

 "It became like a black mist with people walking over me," added Michelle Chew, another member of the audience.

-Emergency vehicles blocked off Shaftesbury Avenue in the heart of London's theatreland, packed with revellers on one of the busiest nights of the year in the week before Christmas.
+Emergency vehicles blocked off Shaftesbury Avenue in the heart of London's theatreland, packed with revelers on one of the busiest nights of the year in the week before Christmas.

 "People were running in here with dust all over themselves," said Thomas Asihen, manager of the McDonald's restaurant located on the same block.